 Hawk says one of the most valuable things AIM/R offers its rep members is personal development.
 “At A. O. Smith, we believe in continuous development — we work to develop our people all of the time,” he says.
 “So it’s important for our reps to do the same.
 We work to develop our rep teams as it related to our products, and AIM/R helps us do that.”

 Dean adds that AIM/R provides opportunity for reps to become better agencies in many ways, such as working on succession planning and through its Certified Professional Manufacturers’ Rep (CPMR) program.

 “Nothing is more satisfying to me than seeing a rep agency succeed in succession,” he says.
 “AIM/R helps them do that by teaching them how to run an agency with longevity.
 It’s incredibly important to us as a manufacturer that our rep agencies be sustainable, and that they don’t just revolve around one or two people.
 AIM/R truly helps agencies grow and develop.”

-Saylor adds that there is much more to a successful rep than just selling product, and AIM/R helps its member simply run their businesses better.
-“Whether it's insurance needs or personal needs, AMR/R helps develop and teach its members,” he says.
-“When you’re involved in AIM/R I believe the manufacturers look at you in a different position — they know you’re a professional organization that’s constantly working towards growth and better business practices.”
+Saylor adds that there is much more to a successful rep than just selling product, and AIM/R helps its members simply run their businesses better.
+“Whether it's insurance needs or personal needs, AIM/R helps develop and teach its members,” he says.
+“When you’re involved in AIM/R, I believe the manufacturers look at you in a different position — they know you’re a professional organization that’s constantly working towards growth and better business practices.”

 An ever-changing role